MusketM/se-assignment-4-github-and-visual-studio-MusketM/README.md

 Introduction to GitHub:
 1. What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.

-**Git hub** is a cloud-based platform where developers can collaborate on software projects, manage code, and track changes.
+Git hub is a cloud-based platform where developers can collaborate on software projects, manage code, and track changes.

 what are its primary functions and features?

-    **Repository Hosting**: GitHub allows you to store your code in repositories.
+Repository Hosting**: GitHub allows you to store your code in repositories.
 You can showcase your work, track changes over time, and collaborate with others.

-   ** Collaborative Coding**:
+Collaborative Coding
         Pull Requests: Contributors can propose changes to a repository.
 You can review these changes and merge them into the codebase.
         Code Review: Review new code, see visual changes, and confidently merge code with automated checks.
         Code Owners: Automatically request reviews from specific contributors for code sections they own.